 Hello Friends!
 I am often asked, "How did you become a Gordon Lightfoot Tribute Artist and Singer Songwriter?"

-When I attended college at the University of Florida (Number One Party School), I began playing at bars and coffee shops around town.
-Gordon Lightfoot was one of the artists whose songs I played frequently (along with Jackson Browne, and Dan Fogelberg).
-After graduation, I flew aircraft for the US Navy, but continued to play and sing.
+I attended the University of Florida, I began playing at Clubs and Coffee Shops in Gainesville.
+Gordon Lightfoot was one of the artists whose songs I played frequently (along with Jimmy Buffett, Jackson Browne, Dan Fogelberg, and JJ Cale).
+After graduation, I attended Flight Training at Naval Air Station Pensacola, and flew aircraft for the US Navy.
+I continued to play and sing.
 Lightfoot Fans will be pleased to know that I played Gordon Lightfoot's Songs for my fellow Squadron Mates in Antarctica!

 Fast forward to 2017, when I became a full time Singer-Songwriter.
-I recorded my first project, an EP titled Westside Cafe with Producer Tom Manche at his Studio X. A few weeks after the project was finished, Tom called me and remarked on how much I sounded like Gordon Lightfoot, and that he and others around Nashville, thought I should become a Gordon Lightfoot Tribute Artist.
+I recorded my first project, an EP titled Westside Cafe.
+A few weeks after the project was finished, my Producer called me and remarked on how much I sounded like Gordon Lightfoot.
+He and others around Nashville, thought I should become a Gordon Lightfoot Tribute Artist.

 Well the rest as they say is History.
-I took Tom's advice, because I have always loved Gordon Lightfoot's Music, and it's my belief that audiences around the World should have the opportunity to hear Gordie's songs performed live in a Gordon Lightfoot Tribute Show!
+I took their advice, because I have always loved Gordon Lightfoot's Music, and it's my belief that audiences around the World should have the opportunity to hear Gord's songs performed live in a Gordon Lightfoot Tribute Show!